 There are several ways to help mitigate the prob.

-3) Another option is to have a local body shop fabricate a baffle for you.
+4) Another option is to have a local body shop fabricate a baffle for you.
 Coleman Shelton did that and set it on bricks at right.
 A plate like this will radiate heat and move a lot of it over to the right side away from the firebox.
+Here is a supplier that sells prefab deflectors.

 Extend the chimney downward.
-Here's the concept: These smokers have a chimney mounted on the top.
-Heat and smoke travel from the firebox across to the chimney and out.
-If you can lower the intake of the exhaust you can move the heat across the grates at a lower level and even the heat in the cooking chamber.
+Here’s the concept: These smokers have a chimney mounted on the top.
+Heat and smoke travel from the firebox across to roof of the cooking chamber to the chimney and out.
+If you can lower the intake of the chimney to the level of the cooking surface you can move the heat and smoke across the grates at the same level as the food.
 One way to do this is with some aluminum roof flashing from your hardware store.
 Roll it up, insert it into the chimney from below, let it expand to the same diameter as the chimney, and pull it down to grate height.
-I bought a roll of 0.0092" thick aluminum flashing 14" high and 10' long.
-I cut off 8" and made my chimney extension from that.
+I bought a roll of 0.0092″ thick aluminum flashing 14″ high and 10′ long.
+I cut off 8″ and made my chimney extension from that.
 Flashing costs about $8 for a roll.

 Add a water pan to the firebox.
 I like putting humidity into the cooking chamber to help keep the meat from drying out.
 There is some evidence that moisture and combustion gases combine to improve the flavor.
 So after the cooking chamber is up to heat and stabilized, I put a disposable aluminum pan filled with water on the cooking grate in the firebox directly above the coal basket.
 Cost: About $1.